jpbecotte/bridge-agreements/general.md

 9. Level 2 overcall:
    Opponent open 1S, direct 2H = 10-16 pts, if >=17 pts double
    Opponent opens 1c, Pass, 1S, 2H = 13-16 pts
-10. 1NT balancing promises 12-15 points.
+10. 1NT balancing promises 12-15 tpts.
-11. After take out double at level 1, if opponent passes, raise = 0-8 pts; jump = 9+ pts
+11. After take out double at level 1, if opponent passes, raise = 0-8 pts; jump = 9+ pts -- is it tpts?
-   if opponent talks, pass = 0-4 pts; raise = 5-8 pts; jump = 9+ pts
+   if opponent talks, pass = 0-4 pts; raise = 5-8 pts; jump = 9+ pts -- is it tpts ?
 12. Never lead under A against trump contract.
     Lead under A against no trump contract is allowed.
 13. NEVER overcall with 4 cards
 14. After Gerber or 1430, responder is the captain.
-NEVER overcall the captain's decision
+NEVER overcall the captain's decision. -- What do you mean?
+The person who does 4NT is the captain or the other one?